rlindooren/simple-rest-json-server/README.md

 Then goto [http://localhost:8080/](http://localhost:8080/).

-When serving really large files you may have to extend the available memory.
+When serving really large files you may have to extend the available memory(?).
 For example like so:

 ```shell